-Matthew Cavanaugh – Snug Harbor, Broad Meadows, Sterling
+Matthew Cavanaugh – Atherton Hough, Merrymount, Snug Harbor, Broad Meadows

 I am a music education graduate of The University of Massachusetts Dartmouth, and got my start playing percussion in the New Bedford School system, continuing on to march with Boston University Indoor Percussion Theatre and East Coast Jazz Drum & Bugle Corp.
 In 2011, I traveled to Ghana, West Africa to expand my understanding of African drumming and world rhythms.
 I am currently teaching local high school and middle school marching bands in the south shore area, and teach privately at Double Bar Music Shop in Westport, MA.